 "Evidence and leading with science...
 One of the very first calls I made March the 8th was to (past O'Brien Institute scientific director) Dr. Ghali... saying, I'm going to need some help.
 He put together a group of incredibly skilled scientists, economists and others that I pose questions to."

-Former Calgary Mayor Naheed Nenshi, on the role and impact of the O'Brien Institute
+-Former Calgary Mayor Naheed Nenshi, on the role and impact of the O'Brien Institute as the City responded to the COVID-19 pandemic

 Outreach and knowledge exchange

 Community engagement in a time of crisis